burningmonk/mod_redalert/README.md

 **apxs -i -a -c mod_redalert.c**

-redalert uses IPSET to add malicious IP addresses to ipset list,
+RedAlert uses IPSET to add malicious IP addresses to ipset list,

 You should create IPSET lists first,